FREE BUDGET WORKSHEET DOWNLOAD!

 How To Paint A Front Door (Without Removing It!)

 Ever got an urge to paint your worn out front door and give it a facelift?
-PPP Contributor Laura did just that this past week and it looks AMAZING!
+Team member, Laura, did just that this past week and it looks AMAZING!
 Here's her tips for how to paint your front door without removing it.

 I’ve got Spring on the brain this week… I’ve been busy cleaning, decorating, and getting our home ready to start a new (and warmer) season!